gethugothemes/northendlab-light-hugo/README.md

 If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/gethugothemes/northendlab-light/issues).

-## Northendlab Light Hugo theme Powered Websites
+## Northendlab Light Hugo Powered Websites
 - https://www.testlab.live
 - https://www.thecommercegrind.com

-View all the websites powered by Northendlab Light Hugo theme [here](https://github.com/gethugothemes/northendlab-light/wiki/All-northendlab-light-theme-Powered-Websites).
-Want to submit your own website powered by Northendlab Light Hugo theme?
-You can submit it [here](https://github.com/gethugothemes/northendlab-light/discussions).
+Want to submit your own website powered by Northendlab Light Hugo?
+You can submit it [here](https://github.com/gethugothemes/northendlab-light/discussions/19).

 <!-- licence -->
 ## License